drewloewe/self-assessments/midterm.md

 **3. Ownership of Learning**

 *   Have you been coming to class regularly, on time, and prepared?
 Have you taken proactive steps to avoid distractions, such as social media or texting (except for emergencies) during class time (in F2F classes) or work time?
 If so, how consistent were you?
 Have you found ways to improve so far?
-*   Have you made specific note of any problems and questions and shared them?
+* How have you used the feedback and advice that you have been given?
 * Have you sought guidance outside of the classroom (office/videoconference visits, Writing Center, other)?
 If so, what, and how consistently?
 How has that helped, or not?
 If you have not been seeking help outside of class, what is your plan for doing so in the rest of the course?
 * Which specific areas do you want to improve on in this class?
 * What is your concrete, specific plan to improve in those areas during the rest of the class?